grey-chair-dev/lirkod/README.md

 ---

-**Note**: This is a clone/educational project.
+**Note**: This is a music streaming platform project.
 All music content rights belong to their respective owners.